d-morrison/IntroStatActivities/_book/08-paired.md

 ## Terminology review

-In this study we will analyze paired quantitative data using simulation-based methods.
-The following terms will be covered in this activity.
+In today's activity, we will analyze paired quantitative data using simulation-based methods.
+Some terms covered in this activity are:

 * Mean difference